-Tijuca National Park is one of the largest urban woodlands in the world.
+Tijuca National Park is one of the largest urban woodlands in the world, making it one of the top Rio attractions to visit.
 The park includes a large area with a predominantly mountainous landscape.
-Visitors can climb to the top of Rio de Janeiro’s highest mountain, Pico da Tijuca, which offers stunning views of Guanabara Bay and the city below.
+Visitors can climb here to the top of Rio de Janeiro’s highest mountain, Pico da Tijuca, which offers stunning views of Guanabara Bay and the city below.

 The current parkland was nearly destroyed during the uncontrolled expansion of coffee plantations in the early 1800s.
 A significant part of the forest area was subsequently replanted with trees and shrubs.
 In total, about nine million trees have been planted.

 In addition to trails, this tourist spot in Rio de Janeiro has caves, waterfalls, rivers, and lakes, all surrounded by preserved landscapes.
-It is an ideal tour for those who want to save money, have family time, take pictures and even have a picnic.
+I think this is an ideal tour if you want to save money, have family time, take pictures and even have a picnic.

 9. Santa Teresa Neighborhood

-Santa Teresa is one of the most beloved neighborhoods of Rio de Janeiro, perfect for spending a delicious afternoon in the city.
-In addition to having beautiful views, due to its location on top of a mountain, the neighborhood refers to the “old Rio de Janeiro,” with its bucolic air, plenty of cultures, in addition to cable cars.
+Santa Teresa is one of the most beloved neighborhoods of Rio de Janeiro, perfect for spending a nice afternoon in the city.
+In addition to having beautiful views, due to its location on top of a mountain, the neighborhood is loved because of its bucolic air, plenty of cultures, in addition to cable cars.

-It is one of the beloved dens of great intellectuals due to its architecture and bars that sell typical foods and that cold beer that cannot be lacking in the city with very high temperatures all year round.
+It is one of the beloved dens of great intellectuals due to its architecture and its bars that sell typical foods and that cold beer that cannot be lacking in the city that has very high temperatures all year round.

 For those who like more cultural tours, the Santa Teresa neighborhood is also home to Heaven’s farm Museum.